Martin Fröst

 Renowned for his multimedia performing projects in collaboration with Royal Stockholm Philharmonic Orchestra, in recent years Fröst has presented Dollhouse, Genesis and most recently Retrotopia – his latest project to perform both as soloist and conductor in a musical journey that explores new repertoire and challenges the traditional conventions of the classical concert.

 A keen advocate of the importance of music education, in 2019 Fröst launched the Martin Fröst Foundation with the support of the world’s largest manufacturer of wind instruments, Buffet Crampon.
 The purpose of the organisation is to provide resources that can improve and enable children’s and young people’s access to music education and instruments.
-The Foundation aims to join forces with non-profit organisations and various sponsors across the world, having already established a presence in Kenya and Madagascar.
+The Foundation aims to join forces with non-profit organisations and various sponsors across the world, having already established presence in Kenya and Madagascar.

 Gallery